scipion-em/docs/_sources/docs/developer/how-to-install-drupal-in-sourceforge.rst.txt

 * Then go to /home/project-web/[project name]/htdocs/

-* Once everything is copied, go to the url with a browser, tipically [project name].sourceforge.net and go on with the configuration process.
+* Once everything is copied, go to the url with a browser, typically [project name].sourceforge.net and go on with the configuration process.

 * When configuring the db provide the following information: